-As noted above, the manta rays will also receive protection under CITES listing in September-2014, and including them on CMS List would be a natural progression for these vulnerable species.
-The devil ray populations within the South Pacific are also on the decline, and the rest of the South Pacific region would also be very supportive if Fiji were able to start some form of protection for these Manta and Mobula Rays, even though the CMS is non-binding & voluntary, it is a strong indicator of countries showing willingness to take leadership in their conservation.
+Countries across the South-west Pacific (include Tonga, Samoa, Vanuatu, Fiji, Cook Island, and others) have documented and observed how species of Mobula, Manta and other rays interact within their local coastal and associated areas of national jurisdictions, and clearly noted from dive operators in a number of the local island systems, that these species are one of the big draw-cards for the dive and snorkel tourists to the region.
+Manta rays will receive protection under their CITES Appendix II listing in September-2014, but including them on the appendices of CMS would help support more comprehensive international protection.
+The devil ray populations within the South Pacific are also on the decline, and the rest of the South Pacific region would also be very supportive if Fiji were able to start some form of protection for these Manta and Mobula Rays.
+Even though the CMS is non-binding and voluntary, it is a strong indicator of countries showing willingness to take leadership in their conservation.